-§ 251.
+§251.
 Selection boards; convening of boards

-At least once a year and at such other times as the needs of the service require, the Secretary shall convene selection boards to recommend for promotion to the next higher grade officers on the active duty promotion list in each grade from lieutenant (junior grade) through captain, with separate boards for each grade.
+At least once a year and at such other times as the needs of the service require, the Secofficers on the active duty promotion list in each grade from lieutenant (junior grade) through captain, with separate boards for each grade.
 However, the Secretary is not required to convene a board to recommend officers for promotion to a grade when no vacancies exist in the grade concerned, and he estimates that none will occur in the next twelve months.

-This section is referred to in sections 252, 253, 255, 258, 259, 260, 261, 283 of this title.
+This section is referred to in sections 252, 253, 255, 258, 259, 260, 261, 283, 285 of this title.

-§ 252.
+§252.
 Selection boards; composition of boards

 A board convened under section 251 of this title shall consist of five or more officers on the active duty promotion list who are serving in or above the grade to which the board may recommend officers for promotion.
-No officer may be a member of two successive boards convened to consider officers of the same grade for promotion
+No officer may be a member of two successive boards convened to consider officers of the same grade for promotion.